 Our Realtor Says This Overlooked Vintage Feature In Old Homes Could Be Incredibly Valuable

 Older homes will sometimes have interesting architectural elements that aren't as common anymore, and they could end up being very valuable.
-Surprisingly, exposed, antique wooden beams are a vintage feature in old homes that are more valuable than you think.
+Surprisingly, exposed antique wooden beams are a vintage feature in old homes that are more valuable than you think.
 Lindsey Schmidt, a licensed realtor in Virginia, spoke exclusively with Hunker about how vintage wood beams can increase the value of a home.

-For folks who want to incorporate these interesting pieces of architecture in their homes, Schmidt has some advice for finding the perfect beams for your house.
-While you could acquire wood beams from various lumber businesses, Schmidt suggests a wood reclamation company that gets its beams from historic sites to ensure your upgrade increases the value of your home.
+By framing ceilings and walls, old wood beams create a gorgeous, stylish look that can be used to create farmhouse living rooms with charming country style.
+For folks who want to incorporate these interesting pieces of architecture in their homes, Realtor Lindsey Schmidt has some advice for finding the perfect beams for your house.
+You want to avoid acquiring beams from a lumber yard, since their worth is derived from their history and age.
+Instead, Schmidt suggests a wood reclamation company that gets its beams from historic sites to ensure your upgrade increases the value of your home.

 "Three Forks Wood Reclamation sources beautiful beams with rich history salvaged from iconic barns, estates, and architectural landmarks across Europe and beyond," she shares.
 "The founders are veterans, and they've acquired beams from Normandy and other notable historic locations."
 If you're looking for a cozy way to revamp your home and help to make it more valuable, vintage beams are a great way to go, though be sure to consider where they're from.